sharon-launchcode/review-notes/class/python-notes1.md

 #### >>> user1.first_name = "Dave"
 ##### example two -- also, notice no semicolon follows the value
 #### >>> user1.last_name = "Bowman"
+##### Since first name and last name are attached to the object user1, we call them FIELDS